A comprehensive guide on how to organize and manage content production when your team is scattered around the globe

 - They don’t negotiate with cheaters

-If you ever decide to register a few accounts and start boosting your main profile with your side ones, or asking some new questions that help you create content which is convenient for your business using the fake profile, and then answering those questions like a hero…that will be exactly what Quora policies call sockpuppeting.
+If you ever decide to register a few accounts and start boosting your main profile with your side ones, or asking some new questions that help you create content that is convenient for your business using the fake profile, and then answering those questions like a hero…that will be exactly what Quora policies call sockpuppeting.

-There a million ways to monitor such suspicious activities, and once Quora manages to catch you red-handed, you will receive a permanent ban on all the associated accounts.
+There are a million ways to monitor such suspicious activities, and once Quora manages to catch you red-handed, you will receive a permanent ban on all the associated accounts.

 Upvotes directly influence the ranking of your answer — that’s true.

-But the way algorithm works and lets you get clients from Quora isn’t that simple and straight-forward, and upvotes have a dozen of different variables that decide whether the specific upvotes will affect your answers ranking.
+But the way the algorithm works and lets you get clients from Quora isn’t that simple and straightforward, and upvotes have a dozen of different variables that decide whether the specific upvotes will affect your answers ranking.
 Among them, there are things like whether or not the upvoters are also your followers, do they enter the website via a direct link or search the question and upvote your answer organically, do they follow the topic you’re writing about?
 And many others.